alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 I really hope I made the whole `ref` party much more clear to you now, and that you can't wait to try out the bonus example! 😉

-`refs` system can be quite difficult to understand at first (at least it was my case), but once you know what is the type of the elements your are handling and how the `refs` work behind the scene, you realize that it's quite fun in the end.
+`refs` system can be quite difficult to understand at first, but once you know what is the type of the elements your are handling and how the `refs` work behind the scene, you realize that it's quite fun in the end.

 While React offers us these tools, they strongly **discourage us** from over-using them because their **imperative pattern** goes against the asynchronous pattern of React's components lifecycle.